The 5 best ways to protect your heart

 • Peripheral arterial disease – occurs when cells and tissues are deprived of oxygen, leading to reduced blood flow to the arms, legs, hands, and feet.

-Similarly, alcohol can have a negative effect on your heart health.
-Alcohol can raise your blood pressure and cause weight gain, increasing your risk of heart attacks [10].
-It is recommended that men and women should aim to drink no more than 14 units per week [11].
+Similarly, alcohol can harm your heart health.
+Alcohol can raise your blood pressure and cause weight gain, increasing your risk of heart attacks.
+It is recommended that men and women should aim to drink no more than 14 units per week [9].

 4. Maintain a healthy BMI